needle-mirror/com.unity.physics/Documentation~/ghost-collisions.md

-# Ghost Collision
+# Ghost Collisions
 Ghost collisions are a well documented issue in game physics systems.
-They occur when dynamic objects moving across a surface bump into unintended collisions at the boundaries or connections between adjacent physics shapes.
-These collisions arise due to the discrete nature of collision detection and the way physics systems calculate the interaction between shapes.
+They occur when dynamic objects moving across a surface bump into unintended collisions at the boundaries or connections between adjacent physics colliders.
+These collisions arise due to the discrete nature of collision detection and the way most physics engines calculate the interaction between colliders.

-Instead of moving smoothly across a surface, the object might **"catch"** on the edge of a shape as a result of this separating force, leading to unnatural behavior such as bouncing or stopping abruptly.
+Ghost collisions can lead to undesired collision forces being applied to bodies.
+As a result, bodies might **catch** on other colliders, which manifests in implausible behavior such as bodies bouncing or stopping abruptly.
+Likewise, ghost collisions also cause collision events to be issued unexpectedly.

-This issue typically does not occur on continuous surfaces but becomes prominent when:
+This issue is most likely to occur when rigid bodies move at high speeds relative to the size of the colliders they interact with.
+Additionally, ghost collision issue is not exclusive to specific collider types but is more likely to occur when:

-- Shapes are composed of multiple connected elements, like triangles in a mesh.
+- Colliders are composed of multiple connected elements, like triangles in a mesh.
-- Shapes are convex and overlap with adjacent edges or vertices.
+- Colliders are convex and overlap with adjacent edges or vertices.

 A classic example of ghost collisions can be seen in a box sliding across two connected edges.
 As it transitions from one edge to the next, the physics system might interpret the connection as a collision and generate a response force that blocks or redirects the box's movement.
 As the image illustrates in the following scenario, a box falls from the top of a sloped mesh surface.